molmod/openmm-tutorial-msbs/README.md

 For this tutorial, two environments can be used to perform simulations, each having their strengths and weaknesses:

-- If you are affiliated to a Flemish research institution, it is recommended to run the notebooks on the Tier-2 VSC cluster of Ghent University, as explained below.
+- If you are affiliated to a Flemish research institution, it is recommended to run the notebooks on the [Tier-2 VSC cluster of Ghent University](https://www.ugent.be/hpc/), as explained below.
-  (We also provide alternative instructions for running notebooks on any other HPC, in case you don't have VSC access, but you do want to use anoter HPC.)
+  We also provide alternative instructions for any other HPC, which should only be followed when you don't have VSC access.
-- For all other users, it is recommended to follow this tutorial by running Jupyter notebooks on your own laptop.
+- Those who cannot access any HPC (VSC or otherwise), can (try to) install OpenMM on their laptop.

 ### Jupyter Notebooks on an HPC